OUTDOOR WOOD & CONCRETE DECK COATING

-A: No. Our Lifetime Renew It deck coating is not to be confused with other retail grade coatings that don't last and are available at Home Improvement Centers.
+A: No. Our Renew It deck coating is not to be confused with other retail grade coatings that don't last and are available at Home Improvement Centers.
 This is an industrial full strength grade formulation that we manufacture and sell directly to you.

 Q: I live in a northern climate.
 Is this product suitable for areas that have large temperature swings and large amounts of snow?

 A: The coating once cured has a temperature rating of -40 degrees to 200 degrees.
 Our Deck Renew It coating is extremely flexible so temperature swings have no effect on the coating.
 That is what sets Renew It apart from all other coatings.
 It wears like iron.
 It breathes and flexes so as not to chip, crack, or peel like every other deck coating.
 However, we do not recommend applying the coating if temperatures range below 50 degrees or above 100 degrees within 48 hours of application.

 Snow and ice have no effect on Renew It either.
 Renew It is tough enough to handle snow shoveling.
 We do recommend that you use plastic or fiberglass tipped shovels when shoveling snow right down to the coating.
 As you can imagine, a steel edged shovel slammed into any surface will scratch or gouge it, even concrete.

 Q: What is the difference between this and your Super Duty Deck Paint?